Tory Brexiteers to force Commons vote on Brexit deal

 “It’s ridiculous to take purist points when you have got serious issues about people’s businesses, livelihoods and security – people have to grow up and compromise,” he said.

 Sir David Lidington, effectively Theresa May’s deputy PM, told BBC Radio 4’s World at One that the Tories should stop “self-indulgent quarrelling” and back a deal.
-However, Sir David also urged Mr Sunak to hold Commons vote – saying MPs would force one if it wasn’t granted.
+However, Sir David also urged Mr Sunak to hold a Commons vote – saying MPs would force one if it wasn’t granted.

 “If he believes he has got a deal which is in the interests of the country to accept then he should make his case to parliament.
 Parliament will find a way of having a vote on it.
 Even if technically it’s not needed, there will be one,” said the Tory grandee.